leoTiez/nfree/README.md

 If some important peaks are not detected, you can try to make it smaller.
 You can also change the `sig_nfold` flag.
 For more information see below.

-The detection is considerably robust and detects the NTF even when the given TSS is not arount the actual +1 nucleosome.
+The detection is considerably robust and detects the NTF even when the given TSS is not around the actual +1 nucleosome.

 | |  | |
 :-------------------------:|:-------------------------:|:-------------------------: